 Colon cancer is a covered condition by the World Trade Center Health Program (WTCHP) for survivors who lived, worked, and spent time in any capacity in the Lower Manhattan area, below Canal Street, between September 11th, 2001 through May 30th, 2002.

 The legal team at Weisfuse & Weisfuse, LLP provides effective representation for the 9/11 community and can prosecute 9/11 colon cancer claims for survivors and responders to obtain the compensation they deserve.

 Colon cancer is a type of cancer that starts in the large intestine or colon.
 It is often grouped with rectal cancer (cancer of the rectum) as “colorectal cancer.”

-There are four stages of colon cancer, marked by how far cancer has spread.
-In stages one and two, cancer grows in the colon lining and may affect nearby muscles.
-In stages three and four, cancer spreads to the lymph nodes and other organs, respectively.
+There are four stages of colon cancer, marked by how far the cancer has spread.
+In Stages one and two, the cancer grows in the colon lining and may affect nearby muscles.
+In Stages three and four, the cancer spreads to the lymph nodes and other organs, respectively.

 Symptoms of Colon Cancer